Determining Risk

 In the National Risk Index, risk is defined as the potential for negative impacts as a result of a natural hazard.

 Each community has a composite Risk Index score and up to 18 hazard type Risk Index scores (e.g., Tornado Risk Index score).
-A composite Risk Index score measures the relative risk of a community based on all 18 natural hazards included in the Index, while a hazard type Risk Index score measures the relative risk of a community for a specific hazard type.
+A composite Risk Index percentile measures the relative risk of a community based on all 18 natural hazards included in the Index by comparing its composite Risk Index value with other communities at the same level.
+A hazard type Risk Index percentile measures the relative risk of a community for a specific hazard type by comparing its hazard type Risk Index value with other communities at the same level.

 For comprehensive details about how risk is calculated for the Risk Index, see the National Risk Index Technical Documentation.